vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 storaged: meta client
 ```

-We provide this control policy for meta will transport some secret information.
+We provide this control policy for meta to transport some secret information.

 # Design explanation